maximveligan/nes_emu/README.md

 ## Usage
 To run the emulator, install cargo and the rust compiler.
 SDL2 is also required to use my frontend.
 To start the emulator, go into the NES directory and run `cargo run --release <PATH TO ROM>`.

+## Building for Wasm
+To build the emulator as a wasm package, run `wasm-pack build` inside of the `nes-wasm` folder.
+You can then run `npm install` within the `./nes_emu/nes-wasm/www/` folder to install the npm package.
+Then run `npm start` to start the web page.
+You can view the page at `http://localhost:8080`.

 ### Default Controls
 ```
 Up: W